 How drug and alcohol addiction can play a role in your case

-Speaking of those CPS caseworkers, these folks will be making sure that the addiction that you have is front and center in your investigation.
-For example, parents who are drug or alcohol abusers will need to consent to and allow for random drug tests that can often date back for six months.
+Speaking of those CPS caseworkers, these folks will ensure that the addiction you have is front and center in your investigation.
+For example, drug or alcohol abusers' parents will need to consent to and allow for random drug tests that can often date back for six months.
 Your caseworker will act as a counselor in talking to you about the effects of your addiction on your child and your family at large.
-This will not be fun but will be a way for you to hopefully focus in on what is most important in your case.
-To get your child home with you this is a necessary step.
+Hopefully, this will not be fun but will be a way for you to focus on what is most important in your case.
+To get your child home with you, this is a necessary step.

 Finally, supervised visitation will be the norm until proven that you can lead that sober life.
-CPS will not allow you to put your child into harm’s way by exposing him or her to you in an uncontrolled environment.
+CPS will not allow you to put your child into harm's way by exposing them to you in an uncontrolled environment.
 Your caseworker will use the supervised visitation sessions as an opportunity to look at the progress you are making and to determine how much longer you need to be involved in the supplemental programs.
-If you arrive at a visitation session intoxicated or in an altered state it can cost you time with your child and possibly even your parental rights if CPS were to make a motion to terminate your parental rights.
+Suppose you arrive at a visitation session intoxicated or in an altered state.
+In that case, it can cost you time with your child and possibly even your parental rights if CPS were to make a motion to terminate your parental rights.

 Is it a guarantee that your child will need to reside outside of your home while you receive treatment?

 In all likelihood, yes.
-Obviously, a lot depends on the type of treatment you are scheduled to receive but if you will be out of the house a great deal and will be suffering physically because of your abstaining from drugs or alcohol you will not be in a great position to parent your child during this time.
-Unless there is availability in the county where you live for you and your child to reside at a drug treatment facility together it is likely that your child will reside with a relative of yours or a foster family.
+A lot depends on the type of treatment you are scheduled to receive, but if you will be out of the house and suffer physically because you abstained from drugs or alcohol, you will not be in a great position to parent your child during this time.
+Unless there is availability in the county where you live for you and your child to reside at a drug treatment facility together, your child will likely reside with a relative of yours or a foster family.

 Questions about your CPS investigation?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC work with families like yours on CPS cases with great regularity.
-We have advocated for parents who find themselves in a wide array of positions in regard to CPS and do so with the intent to always give our clients a chance to prove themselves worthy of the quick return of their child to their care.
-To learn more about our office and the services we provide please contact us today.
-We offer free of charge consultations with a licensed family law attorney six days a week.
+The attorneys with the Law Office of Bryan Fagan, PLLC, work with families like yours on CPS cases with great regularity.
+We have advocated for parents who find themselves in a wide array of positions regarding CPS and do so with the intent permanently to give our clients a chance to prove themselves worthy of the quick return of their child to their care.
+To learn more about our office and our services, please contact us today.
+We offer free consultations with a licensed family law attorney six days a week.